top of page

 The "Frisky Feline's" Guide to Cat Scratchers

-• Make sure the scratcher is your cat's preferred type
+• Make sure the scratcher is your cat's preferred texture type and height

 • Place scratcher where it is easily accessible & where your cat prefers to scratch